What is postpartum hemorrhage?

 Postpartum hemorrhage is more bleeding than normal after the birth of a baby.
 About 1

 in 100 to 5 in 100 women have postpartum hemorrhage.
-It is more likely with a cesarean
+It's more likely with a cesarean

 birth.
 It most often happens after the placenta is delivered, but it can also happen